-One of the more enjoyable aspects of being a therapist is sitting with those cherished clients who think you are just the most wonderful person on the earth.
+Authenticity requires that I bring my real self to the therapy office.
+And yet, we can be tempted by those clients who think you are just the most wonderful person on the earth.
 Let’s be honest—we all love the adoration and affirmation, deserved or not, that occasionally comes our way.
 This also happens to be one of the most dangerous situations we face.

 But even more dangerous is the possibility that we fool ourselves into believing that our clients’ view of us is more accurate than the others at home or work.
-And if I fall into this trap, I might just be tempted to believe that my clients view of me.
+And if I fall into this trap, I might just be tempted to believe that my clients’ view of me is correct.
 And this may feed an irritation and increase our discontent that others are not treating us in that special way our clients are.

 When guided by either of these feelings, we will make mistakes.
 We will act in ways other than who we really are.
 We will not be our authentic selves.